vosonlab/vosonSML/README.md

 ### Reddit Examples

-#### 'Authenticate' and 'Collect' from reddit threads
+#### Authenticate and Collect from reddit threads

 The reddit API end-point used by `vosonSML` does not require authentication but an `Authenticate` object is still used to set up the collection and creation operations as part of a reddit workflow.
-The reddit `Collect` function can then be used to collect comments from reddit threads specified by url's.
+The reddit `Collect` function can then be used to collect comments from reddit threads specified by URL's.
 ``` r
 # specify reddit threads to collect by url
 redditUrls <- c("https://www.reddit.com/r/datascience/comments/g2k5zi/xxxx_xxxx_xxxxxxxxxx/",